top of page

 Things were different back then.
 Sure, it’s a platitude—but it also happens to be true.

 Hiraeth was a simpler town in those days, belonged to a simpler world.
 Our family woke well before sunrise to milk Bess-Matilda and feed the hungry horses; yet we were merely cogs of a much greater communal organism, a bright country where front porches stayed crowded and screen doors left unlocked, where children kicked rusty cans and ran wild in the streets.
-The usual cash crops—tobacco, soybeans, corn—lay sprawled through the center of town, the harbors lining the coast and dotted by legendary fleets of
+The usual cash crops—tobacco, soybeans, corn—sprawled in endless acres throughout the town, the harbors lining the coast and dotted by legendary fleets of

 Hiraeth trawlers, names scrawled down their sides in flaky hard-boiled script: THE BOUNTY.
 SCAVENGER.
 EDWARD TEACH ENTERPRISE.